axr167/interview-prep/technical-rounds/02-backtracking/README.md

 ## When to use this:

-Use backtracking/exhaustive search when you either have to go back or when the problem may have more than 1 result and you want all of them.
+Use backtracking/exhaustive search when you either have to go through entire search space.

 ## Problems: